 - Something as simple as an old bed sheet, blanket, drop cloth, roll of burlap, or sleeping bag can help protect plants from frost damage.

 - Specialized frost cover material is also available to buy, known as horticultural fleece or frost fabric.
 It comes in various sizes, shapes, and temperature ratings.
 (See the chart below).
-You could cut a large sheet of frost cover into smaller pieces that fit over individual garden beds.
+We buy large sheets/rolls and then cut it fit over individual garden beds.
+In our mild climate, we use a fairly lightweight frost cloth (0.55 oz).
+Colder climate gardeners would want to use thicker options like this 1.2 oz frost cloth, or this heavy-duty 1.5 oz frost cloth.
 Some specialized frost covers are designed and shaped to fit neatly over shrubs or small trees, like this one.

 - Sheets of thick plastic (like greenhouse plastic, or even a tarp) can be used in a similar manner as fabric row covers to protect plants from frost and snow.
 When supported on hoops, they’re referred to as polytunnels.